The Complete Moodle User Guide

-Gamification in Moodle is one of the most effective ways to engage and motivate learners, by using game mechanics and games.
-Let us quickly clarify the difference between the two.
-Game mechanics are common gaming tactics used to ignite competition and the desire for learners to ‘win’.
-Games on the other hand, are the tangible games themselves, such as hangman, or crosswords.
-The Moodle Games Plugin allows you to utilize glossaries, short answer questions, multiple choice questions, and true/false questions to quiz learners with the following available games:
+Gamification can be applied in Moodle, using game design elements, mechanics and thinking to make learning more engaging for the learners.
+Common gaming tactics are used to ignite healthy competition and the desire for learners to ‘win’.
+Game-based learning on the other hand utilizes tangible games such as hangman or crosswords.
+The Moodle Games Plugin allows you to utilize glossaries, short answer questions, multiple choice questions, and true/false questions to quiz learners with the following popular games:

-These help motivate learners to do more, innovate faster, and work smarter than others.
-Challenges that are a bit difficult and meaningful for your learners with visible recognition will motivate them to reach higher and work harder.
+Motivate learners to do more, innovate faster and work smarter than others.
+Challenges that are a bit difficult and more meaningful for your learners that provide visible recognition will motivate them to reach higher and work even harder.

-These are essentially scoreboards that display progress and ranking of learners to help them gauge their performance against their peers.
+Sports enthusiasts are glued to the leaderboards during competitions to see how their favorite team or player is progressing against competitors.
+Leaderboards in Moodle are scoreboards that display progress and ranking of learners to help them gauge their performance against their peers.
 Rankings motivate learners to excel past their peers in addition to boosting repeat visits.
-The Moodle gamification plugin, Ranking Block makes this easy to implement by assigning points to activities completed in Moodle.
-Rankings are then displayed in a scoreboard block
+The Moodle gamification plugin, Ranking Block, makes this easy to implement by assigning points to activities completed in Moodle.
+Rankings are then displayed in a scoreboard block.

 Levels help learners understand when they have reached a milestone or accomplishment.
 Many also use levels as an opportunity to provide meaningful feedback, and highlight areas for improvement.